faranalytics/socketnaut/README.md

     - `serversCheckingInterval` `<number>` An argument that specifies the approximate interval at which inactive `Server`s will be cleaned up. **Default**: `30000`

 The `minServers` argument specifies the minimum number of Worker threads permitted.  `minServers` threads will be instantiated when the Socketnaut Server starts.
-Eptanaut will not allow the thread pool to drop below the specified threshold.
+Socketnaut will not allow the thread pool to drop below the specified threshold.

 The `maxServers` argument is a hard limit.